cytomine/cytomine/docs/src/admin-guide/ce/uninstallation.md

 Before uninstalling Cytomine, please consider to [back up your data](backup.md), especially if you plan to reuse it in another Cytomine instance or a different application.
 Ensure that your backup is stored safely by relocating it to a secure location.

-## Step 1 - Stop and delete the Cytomine system Docker containers
+## Step 1 - Stop and delete the Cytomine Docker containers

-First, navigate to the `Cytomine-community-edition` folder, which is the directory where Cytomine was installed.
-For this example, we will assume that this folder is located in your home directory.
+Navigate to the `cytomine` directory, which contains the Cytomine Docker Compose file.
+In this example, the directory is assumed to be located in the home directory.

-In this `Cytomine-community-edition` folder, you must first stop all the Docker containers by running the following command:
+Within the `cytomine` directory, stop all running Docker containers by executing the following command:

 ```bash
 sudo docker compose stop
 ```

-Note that at this stage, your data and images are still intact, allowing you to revert the uninstallation and restore your Cytomine instance by running the following command:
+At this stage, your data and images remain intact, allowing you to revert the uninstallation and restore your Cytomine instance by running the following command:

 ```bash
 sudo docker compose up -d